porsche-design-system/porsche-design-system/packages/components-js/src/components/form/checkbox/checkbox.design.md

 A group of Checkboxes can also be used to select from a set of one or more choices.
 Error is displayed when none of the options are selected.
 A group of Checkboxes is used where at least one protocol must be selected.

 ### A stand-alone Checkbox
-is used for a single option that the user can turn on or off.
+Is used for a single option that the user can turn on or off.

----

-## Usability & Interaction

-### Clickability

-The whole Checkbox area is clickable.
-The clickability is indicated by a specific hover state (slightly changing color).

 ### Disabled State
 All Checkboxes are provided in disabled state.
 However, disabled states should be avoided whenever possible, as they always tend to disrupt the user and break the user flow.

 ---